 Fact#3: There are only 10 calories per sprout!
 That’s really low!

 Fact#4: Overcooking them can sometimes produce that unpleasant sulfurous odor and flavor.
 We have to avoid this at all costs.
-The goal is to roast them to caramelize them.
+The goal is to roast them in order to caramelize them.
 That’s when the taste transformation takes place.
 At this point, they have a nutty flavor.

 Ingredients